 - Ask friends and family to help you determine one or two words that best encapsulate and describe you.
 That may help position your “who” statement in ways you might not otherwise consider.

 - Build the narrative about your background and experience by making these three lists: a) where you’ve been, b) where you are now, and c) where you’re going.
-Create a short version and long version that links the points together cohesively.
+Create a short version and a long version that links the points together cohesively.
 That way, you can be ready to pitch based on different time limits and attention spans.

 - Practice mindfulness of your inner critical voice, and consciously set it aside for a more empowering monologue that leads to increased confidence.